responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/impact-knowledge-distillation-model-interpretability.md

 We are going to replicate the experiment by using the <a href="https://github.com/Rok07/KD_XAI">GitHub repository provided by the authors</a>.
 The repository contains the code to train the models, compute the concept detectors, and evaluate the interpretability of the models.

+As it is often the case with a machine learning paper, running the code to reproduce results requires some struggle.
 To reproduce the results, you could use a virtual environment and then do the following:

 ```bash